Concrete Air Meters and Indicators

 Air Meters and Indicators, continued

-Because there are multiple ways to test air content of fresh concrete, you have to be careful not to only go by the initial results.
+Since there are multiple ways to test air content of fresh concrete, you have to be careful not to only go by the initial results.
 Assessment outcomes can vary especially based on conditions.
 Specifically on large quantities of concrete, it can be important to do further investigation with both field and lab tests.

 Humboldt provides a wide selection of Air Meters and Indicators to choose from.
 If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Ask Humboldt form.